 YSI in Sulawesi

-YSI, who have been working in tsunami affected areas since 2005, are working in Sumatra, NW Indonesia using grants supplied by BEATS to provide disaster preparedness training and to provide micro enterprise training, for example in sewing, for widows and others so they can support themselves.
+YSI, who have been working in tsunami affected areas since 2005, are working in the Philippines and Sumatra, NW Indonesia using grants supplied by BEATS to provide disaster preparedness training and to provide micro enterprise training, for example in sewing, for widows and others so they can support themselves.
 After the 2018 earthquake, tsunami and liquefaction in Sulawesi, Indonesia BEATS also supplied funds to YSI for initial disaster relief and support to assist communities to become self sufficient again.

 Please donate to BEATS - the more funds we hold, the more we can help victims of future disasters.
 Watch this dramatic video footage whilst you consider what to give to help future victims of earthquakes and tsunamis.